exonum/exonum-doc/src/get-started/design-overview.md

 not regarded as accepted.
 After a block is approved, every transaction in it is executed sequentially, with changes applied to the data storage.

-Exonum blocks consist of the following parts:
+Exonum blocks contain the following parts:

 - The hash of the previous Exonum block
 - The list of the approved transactions.
 When the nodes execute the block,